 What makes a household ‘multidimensionally’ poor?

 One deprivation alone may not represent poverty.
 The MPI requires a household to be deprived in multiple indicators at the same time.
 A person is multidimensionally poor if she/he is deprived in one third or more of the weighted indicators.
-We also count those who are near-poor by as persons who are deprived in one fifth or more but less than one third of the weighted indicators.
-Those who are deprived in one half or more are considered being in extreme multidimensional poverty.
+We also count persons who live near multidimensional poverty as those who are deprived in one fifth or more but less than one third of the weighted indicators.
+Those who are deprived in one half or more are considered living in extreme multidimensional poverty.